 In addition to the foreign language courses offered for academic credit, the College offers opportunities for students of modern languages to practice their skills in real-world situations outside the classroom.
 NYU Speaking Freely is a free, noncredit program that allows students to practice their speaking and aural comprehension skills and to explore the linguistically diverse cultures of New York City.
-For more information about this popular program, con- tact the Office of the Associate Dean for Students, Silver Center, 100 Washington Square East, Room 909; 212-998-8140; speakingfreely.cas.nyu.edu.
+For more information about this popular program, contact the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140; speakingfreely.cas.nyu.edu.

 Increasingly, college graduates must be prepared to function in a global society.
 Apart from the inherent interest of learning about other cultures, many NYU students take the opportunity to study or travel abroad as preparation for their future careers.
-For more information about study away programs, visit the Office of Global Programs, 110 East 14th Street, New York, NY 10003-4170; 212-998-4433;www.nyu.edu/global/global-academic-centers.html; and consult the study away section of this Bulletin.
+For more information about study away programs, visit the Office of Global Programs, 383 Lafayette Street, 4th Floor, New York, NY 10003; 212-998-4433; https://www.nyu.edu/academics/studying-abroad.html; and also consult the study away section of this Bulletin.

 Students may fulfill the foreign language component of the College Core Curriculum by presenting outstanding scores on the SAT Subject Test or Advanced Placement Test (or equivalent international examination) in certain foreign languages, or by passing a CAS or departmental proficiency examination.
 For further information on language placement and exemption, see “placement examinations” in the academic policies section of this Bulletin.
-For Advanced Placement Test and international examination equivalencies, consult the chart in the admission section, also in this Bulletin.
+(Please note that all SAT Subject Tests are discontinued as of January 2021 in the U.S. and after June 2021 internationally.)
+For Advanced Placement and international examination equivalencies, consult the charts in the admission section, also in this Bulletin.
 Students whose entire secondary schooling was in a language other than English, or who complete the International Writing Workshop I, II sequence (EXPOS-UA 4, 9), are exempt from the foreign language requirement.
 Also exempt are students in the dual-degree engineering program.

 Listed below are courses covering the second semester of the intermediate level of language study.
 Intensive courses, which allow students to complete the equivalent of two years of study in a single year, are also listed where available.
 Completion of any of the following courses will fulfill the foreign language requirement.
 Please consult the individual departmental listings for information on prerequisite courses.